drghirlanda/alex/Docs/Roadmap.md

 Toward a release
 ----------------

+- Implement a rating widget?
+Rating scale and/or clickable numbers?

 - Document "Onset" stimulus parameter and explain how it makes possible to show arbitrary sequences of stimuli as S1 and S2.